Menu

 Here's the text.

-About infectious diseases that you should be aware of when traveling abroad
+About infectious diseases that should be noted when traveling abroad

-Are you really ready for your trip?
-Let's be prepared for infectious diseases.
+Are you really ready for your journey?
+Let's prepare for infectious diseases.

-Restrictions on overseas travel have been relaxed, and traffic to and from overseas is becoming more active.
+Restrictions on travel abroad have been relaxed, and traffic with and from overseas has become more active.
 As a result, it is expected that the number of people suffering from infectious diseases that are prevalent overseas will increase.

-Before traveling abroad, learn the correct knowledge in advance about how to prevent infectious diseases and the outbreak situation in each region, and have a safe and enjoyable time.
+Before traveling abroad, acquire the correct knowledge in advance about how to prevent infectious diseases and the status of outbreaks in each region, and have a safe and enjoyable time.

-For more information about infectious diseases that are prevalent overseas, see About imported infectious diseases.
+For more information about infectious diseases that are prevalent overseas, see About Import Infectious Diseases.

 1.Before traveling…